 That said, a lot of important players and regulars were missing.
 Most notably, most of the larger equipment brands had given this show a pass, and that was probably the biggest single factor for the smaller number of booths this time, as each of the big brands usually take out big islands.
 I was informed by the show organisers that around 850 booths were sold, which I take as booth units (and not the number of exhibiting entities), compared to around 1,200 in a "normal" year; they were pleased with the result under the circumstances.

-Personally, I was quite disappointed by the big brands’ decision not to take part and support the community which constitutes the ecosystem upon which they depend and from which they derive their revenue.
+Personally, I was quite disappointed by the big brands’ decision not to take part and support the community that constitutes the ecosystem upon which they depend and from which they derive their revenue.
 I appreciate that participation in the expo is quite an expense, but it is also an investment and a statement.
 In any case, their absence left me with the sentiment that the big brands copped out exactly when they needed to step up to the plate.

-Another factor that sprang to mind is the major economic impact the pandemic has had on many industry members with a number going outright out of business and many others being cash-strapped after haemorrhaging money.
-Anecdotally I also noticed a widespread excitement that next year's show is going to be held in New Orleans for a change and this factor may have played a role among those who decided to sit this one out.
+Another factor that sprang to mind is the major economic impact the pandemic has had on many industry members, with a number going outright out of business and many others being cash-strapped after haemorrhaging money.
+Anecdotally, I also noticed a widespread excitement that next year's show is going to be held in New Orleans for a change, and this factor may have played a role among those who decided to sit this one out.

-All that being said, we were quite pleased with the event and the results of our efforts at the expo: Plenty of dormant business was reawakened, and prior clients came aboard again along with several new clients.
+All that being said, we were quite pleased with the event and the results of our efforts at the expo.
+Plenty of dormant business was reawakened, and prior clients came aboard again, along with several new clients.
 It is also always nice to meet new people.